 OntarioMD puts added controls in place to limit its access to and sharing of Metrics with third parties where the denominator of a Metric result is based on less than 5 patients and/or 5 clinicians.
 The i4C Dashboard is designed to leverage EMR aggregate data and functions for improved clinical outcomes and practice efficiency.

 Viewing access to i4C Dashboard data will be restricted to OntarioMD and authorized third parties such as participating clinics, which may include clinicians, authorized staff and executive directors in accordance with the Terms and Conditions of the Participation Schedule made available to you.
 However, viewing capabilities will be different among the parties.

 (a) Access to i4C Dashboard Data by OntarioMD

 OntarioMD will only be able to view the Metrics from the i4C Dashboard.
 This data will be viewed outside the EMR and OntarioMD will not be able to view patient health information.
 OntarioMD will use Metrics for analytical and practice improvement support purposes.
 For example, OntarioMD staff may review Your shared Metrics to better understand Your practice and to develop a tailored quality improvement plan for You.
 In addition, OntarioMD will offer a comparative analysis of aggregated i4C Dashboard Metrics across the entire cohort of i4C Dashboard participants, at the health system level, ("Health System Comparison Data") e.g. between different regions in the province.
 This Health System Comparison Data will be provided by OntarioMD to all participating Clinicians so that they may be able to better understand their own statistics against a larger provincial or regional pool.
-Health System Comparison Data may be included in i4C reports that OntarioMD may publish from time to time.
+Health System Comparison Data may be included in i4C reports that OntarioMD publishes from time to time.
+For greater certainty, only anonymized, aggregate data will be published in i4C reports.
+Identifiable information will not be published or disclosed to third parties without prior consent.